Andrii-Bezkrovnyi/wins_task/mnist_task/README.md

 4. Run the script `demo.ipynb` in Pycharm or Jupyter Notebook to see the training and evaluation of all models.

-5. Follow the on-screen menu and enjoy!
+5. Follow the script in `demo.ipynb` for downloading data, train and evaluate each model.

 ### Compare results